Notifications

 FLZ - Mako (Novelty Patent, Twite)

-With thanks to John G.
+With thanks to John G for these pics.

 He said on the airgunbbs.com: